Inviting Vines 2026

 At Mary’s Woods (7:00 PM)

-Raffle for plants from Gossler Farms, Monrovia, N&M Nursery, Stafford Ridge Nursery and Rogerson Clematis Garden’s Collector’s Corner, together with gift certificates from the Portland Nursery.
+Raffle for plants from Gossler Farms, Monrovia, N & M Nursery, Stafford Ridge Nursery, and Rogerson Clematis Garden’s Collector’s Corner, together with gift certificates from Portland Nursery.

-Buy a ‘Golden TIcket’ for a chance to win a newly introduced clematis cross developed at Joy Creek Nursery.
+Buy a ‘Golden TIcket’ for a chance to win the newly introduced clematis cross, ‘Shibori Blue’, developed by Maurice Horn at Joy Creek Nursery and trialed at the Rogerson Clematis Garden.
 Winner to be drawn on Saturday at 3:00 PM.
-Purchaser does not need to be present to win.
+Need not be present to win.

 SATURDAY